 Why brine?
 To guarantee a juicy, melt-in-your-mouth holiday turkey every year.
 Mix up this easy, five-ingredient brine and let your bird soak up all of the flavor and moisture for 12 to 24 hours.
-Then, rinse the turkey, season with a savory blend of McCormick® rosemary, thyme and paprika – and roast.
-Serve on a large platter and watch as guests dig into this memorable main.
+Then, rinse the turkey, season generously and roast.

 Recipe courtesy of McCormick

 - 4 McCormick Bay Leaves

 - 1 bone-in turkey breast, (about 5 to 6 pounds), fresh or frozen, thawed

 - 1/2 Teaspoon McCormick Rosemary Leaves, coarsely crushed

 Mix water, wine, salt, sugar and bay leaves in 6-quart container or tall stockpot.

 Stir until salt and sugar are dissolved.

 Place turkey breast in brine.